YASH HV

 Macro: Iran War & Trade

 Brent crude spike impacts transformer oil costs (OPM risk).
-US 18% tariff deal is a net positive but invites long-term US competition.
+US office setup protects against future tariffs.

 10 • CHECKLIST